turingcompl33t/turingcompl33t.github.io/_posts/2022-3-16-Containers-On-AWS.md

 The expected response is a comma-separated list of movie identifiers.

 This post is intended for a (relatively) general audience.
 I provide an appendix at the end of this post with some additional technical details for those who would like to follow along and try out these services themselves.

+### Why Containers?

+Containerization takes some additional work beyond development of your application.
+Why should we bother with containers at all?
+What problem do they solve?

 ### AppRunner